family-adaptive-resilience/personal-plan/README.md

 1. **Niclosamide**.
 Anti-worm medication used even in children that may reduce inflammation.
 I found it not as powerful as Ivermectin, but some months ago there were days that I couldn’t get much work done without it.
 It’s OTC (no prescription required) in some developed countries like Belgium.

 1. **Doxycycline**.
 Antibiotic that is an immune modulator.

+1. **Famotidine / Pepsid AC**.
+Anti-viral effects.
+I did not take but would next time.
+Be careful of drug interactions.

+1. **Thymosin Alpha One**.
+Stimulates immune system.
+I took later on.
+Hard to tell the benefit but may be especially valuable for older people.
+Injectable subcutaneously.

 ## Blood Tests